 Deadlines and Regulations

-Applications must include a resumé, cover letter, and all available post-secondary transcripts.
+Applications must include a resumé, cover letter, NCA certificate (if applicable) and all available post-secondary transcripts.
 Incomplete applications will not be considered.
 Reference letters may be included, but are not required.

-Candidates chosen for interviews will be contacted after our application deadline has passed, with interviews scheduled during the week of June 3, 2019 set by the Law Society of Alberta.
+Candidates chosen for interviews will be contacted after the application deadline has passed, with interviews scheduled during the week of June 5, 2023 as set by the Law Society of Alberta.

 When your application is ready, please submit using the viLawPortal.